-Note: please see glossary for information regarding state and federal regulations concerning release of information for discharge planning purposes the individual to the CSB responsible for the treatment team discharge planning for assessment for eligibility identifying the need for CSB Responsibilities Timeframe State Hospital Responsibilities Timeframe Psychosocial rehabilitation Mental health skill building Permanent supportive housing PACT/ICT Other residential services operated by the CSB or region Case management Psychosocial rehabilitation Mental health skill building Permanent supportive housing PACT/ICT Other residential services will be available with the hospital treatment team.
-Immediately upon completion of the assessment confirm the availability of serves, as well as the individual's appropriateness for services; or refer to a private provider for services Case management Psychosocial rehabilitation Mental health skill building Permanent supportive housing PACT/ICT Other residential services operated by the CSB or region The CSB shall share the outcome of the assessment and the date when the services will days of receiving the referral Immediately upon completion of the discharge needs on an ongoing basis.
-If referrals for the following services are needed for the individual, the hospital social worker shall refer the individual to the CSB responsible for discharge planning for assessment for eligibility Case management Psychosocial rehabilitation Mental health skill building Permanent supportive housing PACT/ICT Other residential services operated by Within two business days of the treatment team identifying the need for the services
+Note: please see glossary for information regarding state and federal regulations concerning release of information for discharge planning purposes

+CSB Responsibilities Timeframe State Hospital Responsibilities Timeframe For the following services, the CSB shall confirm the availability of serves, as well as the individual's appropriateness for services; or refer to a private provider for services Case management Psychosocial rehabilitation Mental health skill building Permanent supportive housing PACT/ICT Other residential services operated by the CSB or region The CSB shall share the outcome of the assessment and the date when the services will be available with the hospital treatment team.
+Within 10 business days of receiving the referral The state hospital treatment team shall review discharge needs on an ongoing basis.
+If referrals for the following services are needed for the individual, the hospital social worker shall refer the individual to the CSB responsible for discharge planning for assessment for eligibility - Case management - Psychosocial rehabilitation - Mental health skill building - Permanent supportive housing - PACT/ICT - Other residential services operated by the CSB or region Within two business days of the treatment team identifying the need for the services completion of the assessment

 NGRI Acquittees NGRI Acquittees The CSB Executive Director shall appoint an individual with the appropriate knowledge, skills, and abilities to serve as NGRI Coordinator for their agency (please see glossary for specific requirements) The CSB NGRI Coordinator or designee (with decision-making and signatory authority) shall attend in person or via telephone any meetings scheduled to discuss an acquittee's appropriateness for privilege level increases at the unescorted community not overnight privilege level or higher.
 Ongoing.
 Changes in assigned NGRI Coordinator should be communicated to DBHDS Central Office Forensics staff Ongoing State hospital staff shall provide notice to the NGRI Coordinator of any meetings scheduled to review an acquittee's appropriateness for a privilege increase or release The state hospital shall provide notice to CSB staff, including the CSB NGRI Coordinator, of the need for a risk management plan (RMP), a Conditional Release Plan (CRP), or an Unconditional Release Plan (UCRP) once the determination has been made that a packet must be completed At least two business days prior to the scheduled meeting Within one business day of the treatment team identifying the individual as being eligible for a privilege increase or release The CSB NGRI Coordinator shall review, edit, sign, and return the risk management plan (RMP) for individuals adjudicated as NGRI The CSB NGRI Coordinator shall develop and transmit to the state hospital a fully developed conditional release plan (CRP) or unconditional release plan (UCRP) with all required signatures Please note: For some NGRI patients, the RMP or CRP may involve more than one CSB.
 It is Within 10 business days of receiving notice from the state hospital The state hospital shall complete the packet requesting an increase in privilege level or release Within 10 business days of the treatment team identifying the individual as being eligible for a privilege increase essential that the CSB responsible for the development of these plans communicates efficiently with other involved CSBs, and ensures that these plans are signed as soon as possible according to the time frames above.
-Within 10 business day of being notified that the individual has been recommended for release -- -- -- --
+Within 10 business day of being notified that the individual has been recommended for release